Maskinelaering/Siamese/README.md

 The Siamese Neural Network implements a similarity learning by utilizing the image analysis and representation abilities of a Convolutional Neural Network.
 It outputs complex, compressed representations for two images simultanously, giving rise to the ability of learning to represent similar images with similar representations and vice versa.

 ![image](SNN_structure.png)

+### More info
+Are you interested in learning more about this model?
+Feel free to contact me by mail to anton14mol at gmail.com.